Pioneers make new plan as city approves new lease for Oregon Trail Park Stadium

 People are also reading…

-Pioneers owner Chuck Heeman told the Star-Herald that the late rent was a result of starting up a small business in a small town.
+Pioneers owner Chuck Heeman told the Gering Courier that the late rent was a result of starting up a small business in a small town.

 “We did have late payments our first and second year,” he said.
 “We were struggling starting up a small business. … We had some late payments here in Gering, long since paid them all.
 I don’t know the exact number of days — probably the longest late payment we had was maybe 30 days, maybe 45 days — but they’ve all long since been paid.
 We’ve never since missed a rental payment in 2021.”